 If you want to install the latest version of one of these programs on new machines, instead of only updating existing installations, you can use custom triggers to install individual packages.
 These will always install the latest version supported by the EUC team, regardless of whether the software is already installed or running.
 The following triggers are available:

-euc-install-crowdstrike (note: only available for installation, not for patching)
+euc-install-crowdstrike (note: only available for installation, not patching, since it updates itself)

 euc-install-firefox (note: installs Firefox ESR)